-The information on governance included here supplements that described in the Governors' Report and in the Statement of Governors' Responsibilities.
-The board of Governors has formally met six times during the year, either in school or online.
-Attendance during the year at meetings of the board of Governors was as follows:
+The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
+The board of trustees has formally met six times during the year.
+Attendance during the year at meetings of the board of trustees was as follows:

-Governor Meetings attended Out of a possible
+Trustee Meetings attended Out of a possible

 L Jackson (Chair) 6 6

 A Hopkins 6 6

-K Brown -

-M Christie 5 6
+M Christie (Vice Chair) 4 6

 S Davey 6 6

+S Ferguson 3 3

-A Gibson 5 6
+A Gibson 0 1

-C Hewis (Vice Chair) 5 6

-D Jolly 5 6
+D Jolly 6 6

+J Kay 6 6

-A McLaren 5 6
+A McLaren 3 6

+S Minall 3 4

+R Murray 5 5

 K Robinson 2 5

-I Robinson 4 6
+I Robinson 6 6

-M Sizer 3 6
+M Sizer 4 6

 H Twidale 5 6

-D Wilton 6 6

-The Governors held their usual six meetings of the Full Governing Body for the year (either remotely or on the school site).
-The Governing Body use a Governor Link Scheme to keep in close contact with academic progress in the School department by department.
-Governors also attend Parents' Evenings and other major school events to keep in close informal contact with parents, which has not been possible this year due to COVID restrictions.
-The Headmaster makes himself as accessible as possible to parents both during the working week and by having interviews with up to one third of the parental age group at every Parents' Evening.
-The Governing Body has reviewed its own performance and is determined to continue to operate in an outstanding manner in keeping with the excellence of the school in other areas.
+The trustees held their usual six meetings of the Board of Trustees for the year.
+The board of trustees use a trustee Link Scheme to keep in close contact with academic progress in the School department by department.
+Trustees also attend Parents' information evenings and other major school events to keep in close informal contact with parents.
+The Headteacher makes themselves as accessible as possible to parents both during the working week and by having interviews with up to one third of the parental age group at every Parents' Evening.
+The board of trustees has reviewed its own performance and is determined to continue to operate in an outstanding manner in keeping with the excellence of the school in other areas.

-The finance and personnel committee is a sub-committee of the main Governing Body, and whose remit also includes the function of an audit committee (which has separate terms of reference) and risk.
-Its purpose is to monitor and review expenditure on a regular basis, including capital projects; to consider a draft budget based on priorities in the school development plan to present to the Full Governing Body, to establish and monitor procedures for sound budgetary control, to respond to any issues arising from the audit of the Academy's account, and to recommend the appointment of auditors to the Full Governing Body.
+The board carried out a skills audit during the year and wished to appoint trustees with experience in management in the education sector, which was achieved with appointments by the parental body during the year.
+The finance and personnel committee is a sub-committee of the main board of trustees, and whose remit also includes the function of an audit committee (which has separate terms of reference) and risk.
+Its purpose is to monitor and review expenditure on a regular basis, including capital projects; to consider a draft budget based on priorities in the school development plan to present to the board of trustees, to establish and monitor procedures for sound budgetary control, to respond to any issues arising from the audit of the Academy's account, and to recommend the appointment of auditors to the board of trustees.
 The committee also has taken on the functions previously carried out by the Personnel Committee.